 BRAND NAME: Pronestyl, Procan-SR, Procanbid (These brands no longer are available in the U.S.)

-DRUG CLASS AND MECHANISM: Procainamide is an injectable drug that is used to correct disturbances in the heart's rhythm; it is an antiarrhythmic drug.
+DRUG CLASS AND MECHANISM: Procainamide is an injectable antiarrhythmic drug that is used to correct disturbances in the heart's rhythm.
 Three actions are responsible for its ability to correct disturbances of rhythm and prevent their recurrence.
 Procainamide decreases the speed of electrical conduction through the heart muscle, prolongs the electrical phase during which the heart's muscle cells can be electrically stimulated, and prolongs the recovery period during which the heart muscle cells cannot be stimulated.
 Procainamide was approved for use by the FDA in 1950.

 GENERIC AVAILABLE: Yes